chetanft/Summary-Dashboard/README.md

 The dashboard is organized into three main sections:

-1. **Summary**: Overview of key performance indicators
+1. **Performance**: Overview of key performance indicators with drill-down capabilities
-2. **Order Data**: Detailed view of orders and their status
+2. **Operations**: Real-time operational KPIs for different stages of the logistics process
-3. **Alerts**: Operational alerts requiring attention
+3. **Orders**: Detailed view of orders and their status with search and filtering

 Use the navigation tabs at the top of the dashboard to switch between these sections.
+Each section provides specific insights and tools for different aspects of transportation management.

 ## Project Structure